johnrefani/johnrefani/README.md

 - **VB.Net Applications**: Building robust desktop applications with VB.Net.
 - **MySQL Database Integrations**: Integrating MySQL databases to ensure seamless data management.
 - **Web Development**: Crafting responsive websites using HTML, CSS, and Typescript.

----

-Feel free to adjust any section to better fit your personal style or additional information you might want to include!